 These feelings are valid but can lead to irritability or fatigue.
-By keeping clear and organized documentation of your health and symptoms, you can channel your energy into being prepared for any disruptions in your regular care.
+Keep clear and organized documentation of your health and symptoms to ensure you’re prepared for any disruptions in your regular care.

 Have medication lists, medical history, test results and similar medical documents available in case you are required to continue treatment at an alternative site.

 An April study in the American Journal of Clinical Oncology reported that cancer treatment within 14 days of a COVID-19 diagnosis was a risk factor for developing the following severe events:

 Patients with severe disease will likely require hospitalization.
 Inpatient management currently focuses on treating the most common complications of the disease, including pneumonia, respiratory and cardiac failure, kidney injury and blood clots.

 Some hospitals are employing a technique called “proning” to improve oxygenation levels in patients with respiratory issues.
 Proning involves having the patient lay face down while breathing.
 This position reduces weight on the organs and improves the lungs’ ability to expand when taking a breath.

 Proning and breathing exercises, such as the use of an incentive spirometer, are methods of improving oxygen levels in patients.
 These practices are vital to preventing respiratory complications, which may require the use of a ventilator.

 Complications of a COVID-19 infection can prolong the time it takes to resume cancer treatment after hospitalization.
 Recovery might take several weeks, and your oncologist may recommend waiting before continuing chemotherapy or other anti-cancer care.